nupsea/book-mate/README.md

 ## Screen Records

 - ![Overview](gradio-screen-recording-2025-10-20T13-50-37.webm)

+## Future Work
+- Refactor Agent and MCP Server for better modularity
+- Host it on cloud (AWS/GCP/Azure)
+- Support more book formats (PDF, EPUB)
+- Improve user interface and experience
+- Workflow recording

 ## References & Acknowledgements
 **LLM Zoomcamp:** Thanks to the learnings from DataTalks.Club and the various open source libraries and tools that made this possible